 Pic: Commonwealth Games

-South Africa’s Caster Semenya wins a triumphant second gold at the Commonwealth Games, while Britain’s Tom Daley uses his win to call for LGBTQ equality.
+South Africa’s Caster Semenya wins a triumphant second gold at the Commonwealth Games, while Britain’s Tom Daley uses his win to call for LGBTIQ equality.

 On Friday, Semenya won the Women’s 800m final, breaking the Commonwealth Games record in the race.